DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.capabilities.md

 description: This API creates temporary URLs for safely sharing dDrive access between applications
 ---

-"Capabilities" are opaque URLs which map to hyperdrives while hiding the URL.
+"Capabilities" are opaque URLs which map to ddrives while hiding the URL.
 The name comes from the [capabilities security model](https://en.wikipedia.org/wiki/Capability-based_security).

 The purpose of capability URLs is to provide security primitives for constrained access to a dDrive.
 The default security model of a dDrive is that the pubkey URL provides read access locally and over the network.
 Because the pubkey is unchangeable, it's impossible to revoke access to a pubkey once it's acquired.
 The "capability URLs" are local mappings from random IDs to the dDrive pubkeys, and therefore can provide read access without giving away the pubkey.